VSbr22/Capstone/README.md

-# :airplane: Unraveling the Dynamics of Airfare Price Predictions
+# Unraveling the Dynamics of Airfare Price Predictions ✈️
 This is the capstone project for the University of San Diego’s ADS 599 Capstone Project course.
 #### -- Project Status: [Completed]